-As the turbine model in HAWC2 simulations is generic and the material properties are not defined accurately, we assess the 435 lifetime extension after calibrating the material's mean strength.
-The calibration is made such that we get the target annual reliability index level for a moderate consequence of the failure of a structural component (equal to 3.3) IEC 61400-1 (2019) at the end of design life (25 years).

-Fig. 8 presents the annual reliability index for 35 years in all case scenarios based on the calibrated material properties (mean value of strength (K) is multiplied by a factor).
+As the turbine model in HAWC2 simulations is generic and the material properties are not defined accurately, we assess the lifetime extension after calibrating the material's mean strength.
+The calibration is made such that we achieve the target annual reliability index level for a moderate consequence of failure of a structural component (equal to 3.3) (ISO, 2015) at the end of the design life (25 years).
+Figure 8 presents the annual reliability index for 35 years in all case scenarios based on the calibrated material properties (mean value of strength (K) is multiplied by a factor).